metamorph-inc/openmeta-mms/docs/source/tutorials/pet_tutorial/pet_using_the_optimizer_driver.rst

 of the design space in order to obtain a reasonable estimate of the optimal x and y values.

-In this section, we will introduce the :ref:`pet_drivers_optimizer`.
+In this section, we will introduce the :ref:`optimizer_driver`.
 The Optimizer driver is better suited for optimization/minimization problems.

 .. note:: This section of the tutorial builds on the preceding Parameter Study sections.